jesomm/node-cmd-script/README.md

 - - -

 This code currently exports one main function: `getMatchingFilesUnderPath`.
-It searches recursively for matching files and returns as soon as it finds one.
+By default, it searches recursively for matching files and returns as soon as it finds one.
 An intentional side effect of this implementation is that it stops searching subfolders on finding a match in a parent folder.
 It will continue searching sibling folders until it finds or conclusively does not find additional matching files.
+If you do not specify a file type to match, it will return the first file found.

 If no matching files are found, this function returns `null`.
 If one matching file is found, this function returns the file path as a string.
 For all other matches, it returns an array of strings.

-You can specify additional options including directories to ignore and additional content to append to the file output string:
+You can specify additional options:

 option                   | explanation
 -------------------------|------------
-fileType                 | the file type to look for, eg `.csproj` ignoreDirs               | directories not to search in; probably similar to the contents of a `.gitignore` or `.npmignore` beforeFileString         | anything you want returned with the file string, eg, `<mock xml="` for `<mock xml="fileName.csproj" />`
+stopOnFirstMatch         | set to false to override default search behavior and return all matches. _this is way, way less performant_, as it will search every single directory under your original calling path. fileType                 | the file type to look for, eg `.csproj` ignoreDirs               | directories not to search in; probably similar to the contents of a `.gitignore` or `.npmignore` beforeFileString         | anything you want returned with the file string, eg, `<mock xml="` for `<mock xml="fileName.csproj" />`